open-contracting/cardinal-rs/README.md

 #### NF024 The percentage difference between the winning bid and the second-lowest valid bid is an outlier

-The difference for a compiled release is calculated as $x = (secondLowestValidBidAmount - winningBidAmount) \over winningBidAmount$.
+The difference for a compiled release is calculated as $x = {(secondLowestValidBidAmount - winningBidAmount) \over winningBidAmount}$.
 A compiled release is flagged if the difference is less than the lower fence – i.e. $x < Q_1 - 1.5(IQR)$, where $Q_1$ is the first quartile and $IQR$ is the interquartile range for the set of differences.

 This indicator is skipped if: